s4wave/spacewave/web/plugin/README.md

 It behaves differently depending on the distribution target and config:

- - Web: does nothing (the browser provides this already)
+ - Web: forwards requests to the plugin host (the browser provides WebRuntime)
  - Native desktop (windows, mac, linux): includes the Electron redistributable.

 ## Enabling the Plugin